onlyjazz/flask-docs/docs/apiflows.md

 You can refine record selection by the API with the date_from, date_to filters and setting values for fields.

-This is like an SQL  WHERE clause - WHERE crf='Demographics' and eventDate between date_from AND date_to.
+This is like the SQL WHERE clause - WHERE crf='Demographics' and eventDate between date_from AND date_to.

 !!!example "Example"